qq431169079/ShadowSuiteFramework/README.md

 + [FEATURE REQUEST]: Readline

 + [ISSUE]: requests module not found when running on popular linux systems.

++ [MAINTENANCE]: Installation of modules via ZIP archive (for modules with subdirectories)

 # License and Copying
 ------------------------